 Idriss emphasizes, “We support the frontrunners, but our work is also about making them visible.
 The more visibility for those that approach things differently, the more we will move towards the critical mass that’s needed for a new normal to come into being.
 In which reverence for the planet and each other has become the starting point.

 “If you want to change the world, you cannot do it alone,” Idriss stresses.
-“As relatively small player, we aim to expose the orchestrated, convincing proof that a transition is taking place in society.
+“As a relatively small player, we aim to expose the orchestrated, convincing proof that a transition is taking place in society.
 Impact investing isn’t a playground, it has become a serious industry.
 To scale and organize, we need partnerships.
-That’s why we’re always on the look-out for co-investors and meaningful coalitions.”
+That’s why we’re always on the lookout for co-investors and meaningful coalitions.”

 “As such, ImpactCity The Hague is a perfect fit for us.
 The ecosystem that’s already present in The Hague, and the careful and proactive way in which it’s being built, is very relevant for us at DOEN.
-The accessibility and clarity by which ImpactCity supports entrepreneurs through policy, impulses and facilities is inspiring.
+The accessibility and clarity by which ImpactCity supports entrepreneurs through policy, impulses and facilities are inspiring.
 DOEN simply belongs here,” Idriss says.

 He continues, “The ImpactCity ecosystem in The Hague offers a beautiful proof point of the fact that impact investing has come off age.
-It’s a shining example of how a city can offer its impact entrepreneurs a stage by honoring and facilitating them.
+It’s a shining example of how a city can offer its impact entrepreneurs a stage by honouring and facilitating them.
 It has an accelerating effect that helps bring societal transitions to the next level.”